This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Surgery , called a thrombectomy, may be done to remove the clot.
 A procedure called thrombolysis may instead be done to inject a clot buster that helps break the clot apart.

 The DVT can break into smaller pieces.
 Each piece is called an embolus.
 The embolus can travel to your lungs and cause a blockage called a pulmonary embolism.
+A pulmonary embolism can become life-threatening.
 Increased pressure and decreased blood flow can damage the tissues around the DVT.
 The valves in the deep veins that allow your blood to flow back to your heart can be damaged.
 This can cause long-term pain and swelling.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.